Call4Cloud | MMP-C | Autopilot | Device Preparation

 Escape from Windows Pro/Business

-This blog will be about why an existing Windows Business device isn’t automatically upgraded to Windows Enterprise after assigning the MS365 E5 license when the device is enrolled with Autopilot!
-It will also show you some other useful information you could use to troubleshoot other Windows subscription licensing issues
+This blog will explain why an existing Windows Business device isn’t automatically upgraded to Windows Enterprise after assigning the MS365 E5 license when the device is enrolled with Autopilot!
+It will also show you some other useful information you could use to troubleshoot other Windows subscription licensing issues.

 EDIT: 01/06/2022: Added the NCE issue and the HAADJ fix!
-The fix I am mentioning for the first issue in part 4 doesn’t solve that NCE issue!
+The fix I mentioned for the first issue in part 4 doesn’t solve that NCE issue!

 1. Windows versions and MS365 licenses

-Before I am going to tell more about the issue, we first need to understand some important differences between the fantastic Microsoft 365 Business Premium license and the Microsoft 365 E5 License.
+Before I discuss the issue further, we need to understand some important differences between the fantastic Microsoft 365 Business Premium license and the Microsoft 365 E5 License.

 Introducing Microsoft Defender for Business